macloo/jquery_beginners/README.md

 jQuery Beginners
 ================

 This small group of files is for students who have just started learning jQuery (in a course for journalism students).
 It follows their out-of-class use of Code School's free [Try jQuery](http://try.jquery.com/) course, parts 1-3 of 5 parts.
 So the code does not include anything other than what is taught in those first three modules.
+Students should download the complete repo here and use the files on their own computer.

 These exercises go along with a PowerPoint, [Beginning jQuery](http://www.slideshare.net/macloo/j-query-review1), in which I go over some background about jQuery and also review the concepts from the three Code School modules.